Code-With-Rails/filepond-rails/README.md

 bin/rails test && bin/rails app:test:system
 ```

+## Reference
+* Read [How to create a Ruby on Rails gem from your existing code](https://codewithrails.com/create-rails-gem) for a background on this gem

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).